Jacarra Winchester

-Jacarra Winchester is an American freestyle wrestler.
+Jacarra Winchester (born October 19, 1992) is an American freestyle wrestler.
 She won the gold medal in the women's 55 kg event at the 2019 World Wrestling Championships and the 2021 Pan American Wrestling Championships.
 She also represented the United States at the 2020 Summer Olympics in Tokyo, Japan.

 College career

 She competed for Missouri Valley College in college.

 2018 season

 Winchester competed at the 2018 World Wrestling Championships, where she finished 5th.